williamsdoug/CTG_RP/README.md

 ML/DL analysis of Cardiotocography (CTG) traces using Recurrence Plot

-This Repo contains Jupyter Notebooks and code to reproduce the results of the paper [Computer-Aided Diagnosis System of Fetal Hypoxia Incorporating Recurrence Plot With Convolutional Neural Network](https://www.frontiersin.org/articles/10.3389/fphys.2019.00255/full)
+This Repo contains Jupyter Notebooks and code to reproduce the results of the paper [Computer-Aided Diagnosis System of Fetal Hypoxia Incorporating Recurrence Plot With Convolutional Neural Network](https://www.frontiersin.org/articles/10.3389/fphys.2019.00255/full) by Zhidong Zhao, Yang Zhang, Zafer Comert and Yanjun Deng.

 ## Implementation Details